War Letters – NW Australia, Monday (16 Aug 1943), at an American bomber field

 Just a note – I haven’t much time to write at any length as I’m only staying at this American bomber field for a day.
 This will be fully occupied getting around & having a look see.
 It is a big camp & takes a lot of covering.
 Will let you know more about it later.

 Won’t be getting back to Darwin until Wednesday which is unfortunate as I can’t get my mail until I return.
 Hope everyone got my letters OK.
-Unless Mrs Jackson [Alice Jackson; editor of the Australian Women's Weekly] gets up here before I leave I expect to be home fairly shortly – am getting to the stage of saying Thank God for that.
+Unless Mrs Jackson1Alice Jackson; editor of the Australian Women’s Weekly gets up here before I leave I expect to be home fairly shortly – am getting to the stage of saying Thank God for that.

 The yanks do themselves pretty well in the way of food – they have more variety & pay much more attention to its preparation than do our own troops.